ohiofi/ohiofi.github.io/_posts/2020-07-28-node-twitterbot-directions.md

     ```
     node index.js
     ```

-1. Commit and push to Github.
-Create a public branch for Github and publish it
+1. Create .env and add the API keys, then run _live_ tests that post to Twitter.
     ```
-    git checkout -b GithubPublic
-    git push -u origin GithubPublic
-    ```
-1. Go to the website for the Github repo, click Settings > Branches, and change GithubPublic to be the default branch

-1. Commit/push the GithubPublic branch.
-Switch to the master/main branch.
-Create .env and add the API keys, then run _live_ tests that post to Twitter.
-    ```
     CONSUMER_KEY = ...
     CONSUMER_SECRET = ...
     ACCESS_KEY = ...
     ACCESS_SECRET = ...
     ```

+1. Commit and push to Github.
+Create a public branch for Github and publish it
+    ```
+    git checkout -b Github_Public
+    git push -u origin Github_Public
+    ```
+1. Go to the website for the Github repo, click Settings > Branches, and change Github_Public to be the default branch

+1. Commit/push the Github_Public branch.
+Switch to the master/main branch.

 1. Add a file named Procfile that contains the following
     ```
     worker: node index.js